|Student Support Services||Performing Arts Staff|

 Prior to teaching, David lived and served as a missionary in Guatemala, Central America.
 David is a graduate of SUNY Geneseo, where he majored in Spanish and secondary education.
 He also holds a Master’s degree in Curriculum and Instruction, with a minor in ESOL.
 David has completed study abroad programs in both Madrid, Spain and San Jose, Costa Rica.
 While in college, David served as the Spanish club president and the student government roundtable coordinator.
 In these roles he was able to participate and manage many community service projects with the Spanish speaking community of Rochester, NY.
 Since 2003, David has worked as a community college instructor, high school Spanish teacher, and coached both soccer and wrestling.

-Preston is always enthusiastic about bringing the arts into his history and social studies classes at ACT.
-Prior to joining the ACT staff as a Social Studies teacher, Preston received a B.A. in History and Social Science from Eastern Connecticut State University.
+Preston is always enthusiastic about supporting the academic as well as artistic growth of ACT students.
+Prior to joining the ACT staff as a Social Studies teacher, Preston received a B.A. in History and Social Science from Eastern Connecticut State University in 2006 and a M.A. in Teaching in Secondary Education in 2012.
 Preston also worked for four years in local schools such as Parish Hill Middle/High School and Lyman Memorial High School as a long-term substitute teacher, paraprofessional and tutor.
-He completed his M.A. in Teaching in Secondary Education at Sacred Heart University in 2012.
-In his free time, Preston enjoys playing music, attending concerts, finding great places to eat all over New England, as well as watching and studying films of all genres.
+In his free time, Preston is passionate about studying the history and art of cinema.
+He also enjoys puns, live music, traveling the world, and spending quality time with family and friends.

-Randy teaches math, and considers it a privilege to be a part of the ACT community.
-He chose teaching as a career while attending Central Connecticut State University where he earned a B.S. in History and Social Studies Secondary Education.
-Following his passion for archaeology, Randy pursued a master’s degree at Western Washington University in Bellingham, WA, which he earned in 2004.
-Upon returning to Connecticut, he began working as an archaeological technician at the Pequot Museum, where he excavated archaeological sites and conducted laboratory analysis of artifacts and vertebrate remains.
-Randy has been teaching in Connecticut middle and high schools since 2007, and in 2010 he fulfilled the requirements for teacher certification in mathematics.
+Randy teaches math, and is proud to be part of the ACT community.
+He chose teaching as a career while attending CCSU, where he earned a B.S. in History and Social Studies Secondary Education.
+Following his passion for archaeology, Randy completed a master’s degree at Western Washington University.
+Upon returning to Connecticut, he began working as an archaeological technician at the Pequot Museum while continuing graduate studies in archaeology at UCONN.
+Randy has been teaching in Connecticut middle and high schools since 2007, and earned teacher certification in mathematics in 2010.
 In his free time he enjoys listening to music, playing guitar, running, and spending time with his wife and daughter.

 Physical Education and Health